 Manhole covers

-Manhole covers with a minimum clear opening of 600mm in diameter, complying with AS 3396 must be used.
+Manhole covers with a minimum clear opening of 600mm in diameter, complying with AS 3396 or EN124 must be used.
+They must be hinged, and self-locking is preferred.
 Refer to Section 8 Acceptable products on page 350.

-Table 55: Types and locations of manhole covers
+Table 59: Types and locations of manhole covers